 I am at TUFTS, Doing Pediatric dental sleep medicine.
 Isn’t a dentist’s job to drill and fill teeth?
-So What lead me here helping children sleep better?
+So What lead me here

 In the last decade, I chose the path of prevention.
 My journey began with search to prevent crooked teeth and need for teeth removal and braces (clip).
 Through the process I learned crooked teeth which appeared to be a esthetic concern had deeper health effects.